jordansybesma/KeyAttendance/docs/server.md

 First, make sure that the branch you want to pull to the server is prepared.
 Such branches must:

+* have the correct domain and protocol specified in `/frontend/src/components/Helpers.js`.
+Production builds need to have `domain` set to `keyattendance.com` and `protocol` set to `https`.
+This ensures that the live website won't attempt to make requests to a local server instead of the one running in the cloud.
 * have an updated `/backend/build` folder.
 This contains the compiled, minified version of the javascript front end that Webpack outputs.
 If this is not up to date, no front-end changes will be present in the updated app.
 To update the build folder, first delete the old build folder.
 Then change directories to `/frontend/`, and run `npm run build`.
 This may take a while, but will generate a new build folder in the `/frontend/` directory.
 Finally, move this new folder into `/backend/`.
 * have functional migrations.
 Make sure that any new migrations work (for example, don't attempt to create new primary keys before removing the old primary key).
 * have any new packages reflected in `backend/requirements.txt`.
 To update this file properly, activate virtualenv then run `pip freeze > requirements.txt`.